 No, it turned out that they keep working totally precise throughout the entire ride.

 Even the strong magnetic field of the linear motor that accelerates the Blue Fire train to 115 km/h in 2.5 seconds did not influence the sensors (this was another concern, as the Rift is also measuring the magnetic field of the earth, pretty much like a compass).

-Aren't you afraid of an Oculus Rift falling off during a ride?
+Aren't you afraid of a headset falling off during a ride?

 What software framework did you use?